© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Goldcliff Moated House Site is a scheduled monument protected by Cadw under reference MM092.
 View the official record →

-Goldcliff Moated House Site is a medieval domestic settlement located in the parish of Goldcliff in Monmouthshire, Wales.
+Goldcliff Moated House Site is a medieval domestic settlement located in Monmouthshire, Wales, consisting of a moated enclosure that represents a form of fortified or status-conscious residence typical of the later medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM092.

 Goldcliff Moated House Site dates from the medieval period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Goldcliff Moated House Site is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM092.